 - When I took the references, did I explain our culture to the referee and did I ask them how they think this person would cope in that environment?

-At the end of the day, no one accepts a job hoping to fail.
+No one accepts a job hoping to fail.

 Asking people questions about their current place of employment during the interview process gives you the opportunity to work out if they are going to be able to cope.

-If people know what they are getting themselves in for, they are far more likely to commit to that decision and in turn perform at the levels required.
+If people know what they are getting themselves in for, they are far more likely to commit to that decision and in turn, perform at the levels required.

 Business hiring fails to meet the expectations of the candidate they hire

-The recruitment process as a rule is heavily skewed towards determining if a candidate is suitable for a business and not the other way around.
+The recruitment process, as a rule, is heavily skewed towards determining if a candidate is suitable for a business and not the other way around.

 One of the best pieces of advice I was given when I first started in recruitment was that after the first interview you should push the candidate away from the job and see if they come back.